leorrose/Game_Box_Project/README.md

 ### Project Explanation

-A simple WinForms desktop application of two games (Reversi , Snake & Ladders).
+A simple WinForms desktop application of a game box with two games (Reversi , Snake & Ladders), reports and more.

 This Project was created with <b> C# with basic GUI (WinForms) with SQL Server databases on .net framework</b> (only works on windows).